 - To make frosting, beat all ingredient except heavy cream together until smooth, then beat in heavy cream.

-- Spread over brownies in a smooth layer, and allow to set.
+- Spread over brownies in a smooth layer, and allow to set for at least an hour inside your fridge.

 - Cut into equal squares and serve.